 D60 is for scientists, engineers, and other innovators interested in exploring interactively the nature and scope of future technologies, their potential application to tomorrow’s technical and societal challenges, and the dilemmas those applications may themselves engender.

 D60 will assemble world-renowned scientists, engineers, innovators, and ethicists to offer perspectives on where today’s advances are heading.
 Through a variety of channels, participants will be encouraged to help extend those ideas further into the future.
 In addition to plenary sessions focused on topics of broad import and interest, D60 will offer a variety of themed breakout sessions, allowing participants to dive more deeply into particular topics.
-An exhibit hall, also, will feature displays from each of DARPA’s technical offices, detailing a selection of programs that reflect the breadth of the Agency’s research portfolio and range of its performer base.
+An exhibit hall will feature displays from each of DARPA’s technical offices, detailing a selection of programs that reflect the breadth of the Agency’s research portfolio and range of its performer base.
+The exhibit hall will also showcase historical displays and artifacts, with highlights from DARPA’s storied past.
+Finally, DARPA is honored to welcome Admiral William McRaven as its anniversary dinner keynote speaker.

 You are now leaving the DARPA.mil website that is under the control and